onedata/onedata-documentation/docs/user-guide/public-data.md

 [Handle Service][Handle Service API] chapters of the Onedata REST API documentation.
 :::

-First, obtain Handle service and target Share IDs.
+First, obtain Handle service and target share IDs.
 You can get available Handle services registered in the current Onezone using the following command line:

 ```shell